 That’s why we set out to create this master post with the hope of giving you sound tips for getting rid of all the cruft that has accumulated on your iOS device, so you can reclaim big chunks of storage space lost to unnecessary things you can do without.

-How to save storage space
+How to save storage space on iPhone or iPad

 Restart your device regularly